List of GLOW characters: Sam Sylvia

 Sam Francis Sylvia (Marc Maron) is a Sicilian American exploitation film director hired to direct GLOW.
 He is loosely based on Matt Cimber, the director of the original GLOW series.
 Sam had directed eight films in the 1970s and claims that two of them are taught in colleges.
 In addition, his film Gina the Machina was deemed so controversial that it was banned in 49 states.
 Sam has a chronic drug and alcohol addiction that has led to one divorce and multiple affairs with other women; his habits continue in GLOW when he has an affair with wrestler Rhonda Richardson.
 He often has conflicts with GLOW's producer Sebastian "Bash" Howard over the creative direction of the promotion, with Sam going for a dystopian sci-fi theme and Bash incorporating colorful stereotypes.
 Sam develops a closer relationship with Ruth over the planning process.

 In Season 2, Sam becomes paranoid over his role as director when he learns that Bash talked K-DTV out of replacing him with another director named Rick Hollander.
 This is exacerbated when he discovers that Ruth directed the show's main title sequence without his approval.
 After firing Reggie Walsh for defending Ruth, Sam punishes Ruth by keeping her off the next episode's taping.
 He subsequently settles his difference with Ruth, admitting to his insecurity.
 She admits to Sam that the network executive, Tom Grant, tried to sleep with her against consent and she thinks that's the reason behind the show's new 2:00 a.m. time slot.
 Sam defends Ruth, noting Grant is an "asshole" and later destroys the windshield of Grant's car.
 Sam has growing feelings for Ruth and trusts her judgment.
 He is jealous of Russell when he "rescues" Ruth from the wrestling match which resulted in her broken leg.
-Sam insists on staying with Ruth in the hospital and tells her he does nott want to do the show without her and she is not replaceable.
+Sam insists on staying with Ruth in the hospital and tells her he does not want to do the show without her and she is not replaceable.
 He has her to stay for family dinner and asks her to help navigate custody with Rosalie.
 He slow dances with Ruth and they almost kiss before she panics and leaves.
 Sam addresses this the following day in an attempt to explain their connection to one another.
 He lets Ruth know Rosalie took Justine back to Sacramento.
 During the GLOW championship tournament, Sam has Ruth do a zip line entry on stage to win the crown after previously not allowing her to wrestle while in her cast.
 He makes Glenn admit to the girls that the station owns their characters and therefore they can no accept other offers.
 During Justine's prom, Sam meets Ray, a strip club owner, who later offers the ladies a show in Vegas.